 All foreign fishing vessels that are licensed to fish in Tokelau waters are required to carry an FFA approved Automatic Location Communicator (ALC) or Mobile Transceiver (MTU) and whilst within Tokelau waters, they are monitored by the FFA installed Vessel Monitoring Systems (VMS).
 This is a critical part of MCS and a workstation was installed in Tokelau in 2005.
 Tokelau aims to strengthen MCS capabilities through participation in regional and sub-regional strategies and through regional infrastructures.
 Due to limited resources available, Tokelau must participate in regional and sub-regional collaborations to combat IUU in the Tokelau EEZ.

-As a participant in the PNA VDS established under the Palau Arrangement, Tokelau is now implementing the VDS for their purse seine fisheries and the longline fisheries and vessels licensed to fish against Tokelau's vessel days within its EEZ are also monitored through the PNA VDS systems.
-Any vessels operating under a revised US Tuna Treaty will also use the PNA VDS.
+As a participant in the PNA VDS established under the Palau Arrangement, Tokelau is now implementing the VDS for all their purse seine fisheries and the longline fisheries and all vessels licensed to fish against Tokelau's vessel days within its EEZ are also monitored through the PNA VDS systems.

 Tokelau appreciates the value of an Observer Programme and will consider appropriate collaborative effort in the region.
-Required observer services are provided through the FFA Regional Observer Programme (within which Tokelau has a very limited number of observers) and other FFA members' country observer programmes and the PNA Observer Programme.
-Tokelau has no port and wharfage infrastructure so there is no Port Sampling Programme and no port sampling is carried in Tokelau.
+Required observer services are provided through other FFA members' country observer programmes and the PNA Observer Programme.
+Tokelau has no port and wharfage infrastructure so there is no Port Sampling Programme and no port sampling is carried out in Tokelau.

-Tokelau falls under the umbrella of the Niue Treaty Subsidiary Agreement, an agreement that provides for cooperation in fisheries surveillance and enforcement in the South Pacific region.
-Tokelau is committed to working cooperatively with respect to monitoring and enforcement, and the sharing of MCS assets and information with her counterparts to strengthen the MCS arrangements for Tokelaus' EEZ.
+Tokelau is committed to working cooperatively with respect to monitoring and enforcement, and the sharing of MCS assets and information with her counterparts to strengthen the MCS arrangements for Tokelau's EEZ.